inspec/inspec/README.md

 ### Chef Delivery Tests

 It may be informative to look at what [tests Chef Delivery](https://github.com/chef/inspec/blob/master/.delivery/build-cookbook/recipes/unit.rb) is running for CI.

-## Learn More

-For more information see the InSpec documentation: https://github.com/chef/inspec/tree/master/docs

-## Kudos

-InSpec is inspired by the wonderful [Serverspec](http://serverspec.org) project.
-Kudos to [mizzy](https://github.com/mizzy) and [all contributors](https://github.com/mizzy/serverspec/graphs/contributors)!

-## Contributing

-1. Fork it
-1. Create your feature branch (git checkout -b my-new-feature)
-1. Commit your changes (git commit -am 'Add some feature')
-1. Push to the branch (git push origin my-new-feature)
-1. Create new Pull Request

 ## License